solbero/guide-kodi-lutris/GUIDE.md

 ### 3.2.
 Configuring Lutris

-Configuration and installation of games of Lutris, Steam and other game providers such as Itch and GOG cannot be done through Kodi.
+Configuration and installation of games in Lutris, Steam and other game providers such as Itch and GOG cannot be done through Kodi.
 To do so you need to log into a Xubuntu session.
 To do so go to “Power” in the main menu of Kodi and select “Exit” in the dialog.
 This will log you out of the Kodi and the Kodi Openbox session.

 You should now see the LightDM login screen.
 Before you log in as USER, you need to select the session you want to log into.
 In the upper right-hand corner of the login screen there is a session icon you can click which will show you a drop-down list of the available sessions.
 Click the icon and select “Xubuntu Session”.
 Then log in as USER.